mrmeku/HTfloML/README.md

 Usage from command line
 -----------------------

-Issue the command `htfloml` with the -f flag to specify the path of an HTML file to format.
+Issue the command `HTfloMl` with the -f flag to specify the path of an HTML file to format.

 Optional line parameters: